xytechsystems/documentation/docs/Auth Providers/OpenID Configuration User Guide.md

 ### Create Template Users
 For each of the user groups defined by the OP, a template user needs to be created or identified.

-The group id (Microsoft Group Object ID) from the auth provider should be added to the Xytech template User *external_key* field.
+The group id (Microsoft Group Object ID) from the OP should be added to the Xytech template User's *external_key* field.

 Changes made to the template user can be configured to auto sync to the linked OpenID Users, such as changes to Preferences, Divisions, Security, Dashboards and Additional Contacts.
 This means any changes to template user security roles will automatically be applied to existing OpenID users.